cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/_index.en.md

 +++
-title = "Lab 1: Virtual Proctor Using Amazon Recognition" description = "This lab guides you through deploying a Virtual Proctor website that implements computer vision via the Amazon Recognition service.
+title = "Virtual Proctor Using Amazon Recognition" description = "This lab guides you through deploying a Virtual Proctor website that implements computer vision via the Amazon Recognition service.
 We will also take a deep look at the APIs and Lambda functions that provide the interface to Amazon Rekognition." date = 2019-11-18T08:23:04+11:00 weight = 30